Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Introduction

-To address these issues and fully extract value from the data, dimensionality reduction (DR) methods play a crucial role by \emph{extracting low-dimensional features} from high-dimensional data while preserving the essential properties needed for downstream analysis.~\footnote{To limit scope, we do not touch on feature selection methods for DR.} Over the last century, the field of DR has grown in popularity and developed from linear multivariate analysis to deep learning methods (see Fig.~\ref{fig:history}).
-We will examine how using DR methods to extract low-dimensional spectral, spatial, and/or temporal features can enhance the value of RS data from data pre-processing and analysis to improving RS products (see Fig.~\ref{fig:data_value_chain}).
+To address these issues and fully extract value from the data, feature extraction (FE) methods are crucial.
+Unlike feature selection techniques, FE for feature extraction analyzes the original data and \emph{extracts low-dimensional features} from high-dimensional data while preserving the essential properties needed for downstream analysis.
+Here, ``dimension'' denotes the number of features used by the representation at a given stage (e.g., spectral bands, spatial-temporal descriptors, or learned reduced features), rather than the width of intermediate hidden layers inside deep networks.
+FE methods to extract low-dimensional spectral, spatial, and/or temporal features can enhance the value of RS data from preprocessing and analysis to the improvement of RS products.
+Over the last century, the field of FE has grown in popularity and developed a dense, fragmented landscape of FE methods, ranging from linear multivariate analysis to deep learning (see Fig.~\ref{fig:history}).
+Thus, the problem of high-dimensional data can be addressed by a FE method, but it is replaced by a secondary problem of selecting the optimal method from the vast FE landscape.